wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-threat-detection/includes/2-threat-detection-capabilities.md

 You can finalize the policy with the same **Create activity policy** page as a template policy.

-The following video gives you an overview of Microsoft Cloud App Security threat protection capabilities:
+The following video gives you an overview of Microsoft Defender for Cloud Apps threat protection capabilities:

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4MGoX]